vanducng/datafold-docs/docs/guides/ci_guides/datafold-sdk/uploading_dbt_artifacts.md

 Artifacts are json files that dbt creates representing the state of your dbt project at a specific commit.
 Datafold uses the artifacts from two commits to compare your code changes:

 - A set of artifacts representing the data as would be created by the latest git commit in your PR.
-- A set of artifacts representing the data as it is in your production data, using a previous git commit.
+- A set of artifacts representing the data as it is in your production data, using an earlier git commit.

 #### Why are artifacts missing?
 If artifacts from one of the commits is missing, it could be for a number of reasons, but is likely due to a failed dbt Cloud job (e.g., a test failure).